rnorberg/resume/README.md

 # Robert's Resume

-This repository contains my resume in [json format](https://jsonresume.org/).
+This repository contains my resume, written as an R Markdown document.